hdShang/arxiv-daily/docs/cs-CL/2025-08-27/papers/250819580v1-argcmv-an-argument-summarization-benchmark-for-the-llm-era.md

 ---
 layout: default
-title: ArgCMV: An Argument Summarization Benchmark for the LLM-era
+title: "ArgCMV: An Argument Summarization Benchmark for the LLM-era"
 ---

 # ArgCMV: An Argument Summarization Benchmark for the LLM-era